 Reverse Osmosis & Water Treatment in Lesotho

-Lesotho, officially the Kingdom of Lesotho, is a landlocked country and enclave, completely surrounded by its only neighbouring country, South Africa.
+Lesotho, officially the Kingdom of Lesotho, is a landlocked country and enclave, completely surrounded by its only neighboring country, South Africa.

 Lesotho is located entirely within the Orange River basin.
 The major sub-basin river systems in Lesotho are: